What we know about the Baltimore bridge collapse - KESQ

 Of the ship’s 4,700 cargo containers, only two went missing overboard – and neither contains hazardous materials, Gautier said.
 He said the vessel does have more than 1.5 million gallons of oil on board, but they remain stable.

-The US Coast Guard detected an oil sheen on the water near the wreckage on Tuesday, but the source of the fuel has not been determined, USCG Petty Officer Kimberly Reaves said.

-There are no drinking water intakes near the site of the crash that could compromise drinking water quality, said US Environmental Protection Agency spokesperson Shaun Eagan.
+There are no drinking water intakes near the site of the crash that could compromise drinking water quality, said Shaun Eagan, US Environmental Protection Agency spokesperson.

-The Coast Guard had been examining 13 damaged containers – some with potentially hazardous materials – that were on the container ship that crashed into the bridge, according to a US government document obtained by CNN and a US official familiar with the matter.
+The Coast Guard had been examining 13 damaged containers – some with potentially hazardous materials – that were on the container ship, according to a US government document obtained by CNN and a US official familiar with the matter.

-But the “majority” of the containers carrying hazardous materials “are closer to the pilot house and are completely unaffected by the damage to the bow of the ship,” Gautier said.
+But the “majority” of those containers carrying hazardous materials “are closer to the pilot house and are completely unaffected by the damage to the bow of the ship,” Gautier said.

 What do we know from the data recorder?